-It is recommended that students take this course the semester before requirements have been met for graduation.
-Focuses on the application of learned concepts of planning, observing, and documenting the growth and development of young children.
-The student will plan and apply the learned concepts in a (15 week) four-hour practicum classroom experience and (2 hours) 15-week (fifty minute) lecture.
-The practicum experiences will apply to preschool age children 3 to 5 years of age.
+It is recommended that students take this course the semester before qualifications have been met for graduation.
+Focuses on the application of learned concepts of planning, observing and documenting the growth and development of young children.
+The student will plan and apply the learned concepts in a 15week, four-hour practicum classroom experience and 15-week 50-minute lecture.
+The practicum experiences will apply to children 3 to 5 years of age.
 Children's portfolios will be examined as a method to assess the success of the child.
-The early childhood practicum will be completed in a Developmentally Appropriate (DAP) environment.
-Four hours of required practicum classroom experience is assigned each week for a total of sixty hours.
+The early childhood practicum will be completed in a developmentally appropriate (DAP) environment.
+Four hours of required practicum classroom experience is assigned each week for a total of 60 hours.
 NOTE: Assigned artifacts reflecting the core competencies will be collected for the capstone course.

-ECE2020 (3-0) 3 cr. hrs.
+ECE2020(3 - 0) 3 cr. hrs.
 Emerging Language and Literacy

-Explores the development of language from birth through five (5) years; print-rich environments and print awareness; and prereading skills necessary for kindergarten readiness.
-The integration of language experience and the systematic approach to several teaching techniques are identified throughout the course to prepare the early care and education teacher for working with young children birth through five (5) years of age.
-The emerging language and literacy techniques will be identified through the utilization of observation in a Developmentally Appropriate (DAP) environment.
-Five (5) hours of required observations is assigned throughout the semester.
+Explores the development of language from birth through 8 years; print-rich environments and print awareness; and pre-reading skills necessary for kindergarten preparedness.
+The integration of language experience and the systematic approach to several teaching techniques are identified throughout the course to prepare the early care and education teacher for working with young children birth through eight years of age.
+The emerging language and literacy techniques will be identified through the utilization of observation in a developmentally appropriate (DAP) environment.
+Four hours of required observations are assigned throughout the semester.
 NOTE: Assigned artifacts reflecting the core competencies will be collected for the capstone course.

-ECE2040 (3-0) 3 cr. hrs.
+ECE2040 (3 - 0) 3 cr. hrs.
 Home, School and Family

-Explores the positive relationships between the early childhood teachers, program staff, parents/families, and the community.
+Explores the positive relationships between the early childhood teachers, program staff, parents/families and the community.
 Collaboration techniques; communication skills; and parent/provider/child/community partnerships are the primary focus of the course.
-Family partnerships will be explored through the utilization of observation in a Developmentally Appropriate (DAP) environment.
-Five (5) hours of required observations is assigned throughout the semester.
+Family partnerships will be explored through the utilization of observation in a developmentally appropriate (DAP) environment.
+Four hours of required observations are assigned throughout the semester.
 NOTE: Assigned artifacts reflecting this course competencies will be collected for the capstone course.

-ECE2120 (3-0) 3 cr. hrs.
+ECE2120 (3 - 0) 3 cr. hrs.
 Introduction to Young Children with Special Needs

-Focuses on the learning differences in the children birth to age five (5).
-Special need programs and resources will be identified to assist teachers, parents, and children in order to assist in the understanding and resources available for future success of the child.
+Focuses on the learning differences in the children birth to age 8.
+Special-need programs and resources will be identified to help teachers, parents and children to assist in the understanding and resources available for future success of the child.
 The methods and materials used for early identification, intervention and inclusion of infants, toddlers and preschoolers will be explored.
 Cultural diversity will also be emphasized in order to gain understanding of different family values and expectations.
-Family and professional collaboration will be explored to address the impact of the special needs child on the family.
-Modifications of environments will be identified through the utilization of observation in a Developmentally Appropriate (DAP) environment.
-Two hours of required observations is assigned throughout the semester.
+Family and professional collaboration will be explored to address the impact of the special-needs child on the family.
+Modifications of environments will be identified through the utilization of observation in a developmentally appropriate (DAP) environment.
+Two hours of required observations are assigned throughout the semester.
 NOTE: Assigned artifacts reflecting the core competencies will be collected for the capstone course.

-ECE2300 (1-1) 1 cr. hrs.
+ECE2300 (1 - 1) 1 cr. hr.
 Professional Portfolio Assessment

-Prerequisites: Successfully complete ECE1000, ECE 1020, ECE 1040, and a minimum of one ECE 2000 level course prior to enrolling in ECE 2002 and ECE 2300.
+Prerequisites: ECE1000, ECE1020, ECE1040 and a minimum of one ECE 2000-level course with a minimum grade of C.